-The trustees believe that an adequate level of free reserves is between £40,000 and £60,000.
-The unrestricted general reserves of the group not invested in fixed assets as at 29 March 2019 were £109,174.
-The trustees continue to work with the staff and funding bodies to build free reserves by improving the profitability of the site with resilient and profitable income streams.
+The Trustees believe that an adequate level of free reserves is between £40,000 and £60,000.
+The Trustees continue to work with the staff and funding bodies to build free reserves by improving the profitability of the site with resilient and profitable income streams.

 Plans for the use of designated funds are largely governed by the plans for the site, in particular the possible need to purchase the freehold of the land depending on current negotiations with Comer Homes.
 Other factors such as the volume of work and limitations imposed by the resources available at the time will influence any schedule of expenditure being incurred on particular projects.
-Restricted Funds are employed on specific projects as outlined in note 19.
+Restricted Funds are employed on specific projects as outlined in note 18.